foliant-docs/docker/README.md

 ```

 #### How to tag image (optional)
 Scripts set tag for published image automatically.
-But you can tag the image manually as script parameter:
+But you can tag the image manually as a script parameter:
 ```bash
 ./build_full.sh 1.0.13
 ```